teddysm/README-Generator/README.md

 # README-Generator

-# Weather Dashboard
-This is a Weather Dashboard with a 5-day weather forecast
+This is a README-Generator.
+Feed it information and it will generate a professional-looking README

 <br>